How do you create gorgeous urban landscape photography?

 What is Urban Landscape Photography?

-Urban landscape photography, on the other hand, is a convergence of several genres of photography, including:
+Urban landscape photography is a convergence of several genres of photography, including:

 - Street photography